Fountain of Trajan in Ephesus

 Face reconstruction of the Roman Emperor Trajan

-He was the son of Marcia, who was probably African-originated and said to have been a descendant of King Masinissa (a Numidian).
+He was the son of Marcia, probably African-originated, and said to have been a descendant of King Masinissa (a Numidian).
 Trajan served with distinction as a military commander under Emperor Nerva during his father’s invasion of Armenia in 95, and his subsequent campaign against Parthia.
 He was famous for his successful military conquests.
-So that the Roman Empire reached its greatest land size during the reign of Emperor Trajan.
+So the Roman Empire reached its greatest land size during the reign of Emperor Trajan.

 Roman Empire map 117 ad